mgndolan/MethodsOfPopGen/Notebook.md

 ## Megan Dolan

-** Note that there is information paraphrased from the lecture material given by Dr. Omar Cornejo in Methods of Population Genetics: BIOL 534, Spring 2020 **
+** Please note that there is information paraphrased and repeated from the lecture material given by Dr. Omar Cornejo in Methods of Population Genetics: BIOL 534, Spring 2020 **

 ### Information about our data: